ide-workshop/ide-workshop.github.io/index.md

 Purchases of additional pages in the proceedings are not allowed.

-Papers must be submitted electronically by the defined deadline (see important dates below) on **HotCrp**: [**https://icse2026-ide.hotcrp.com/**](https://icse2026-ide.hotcrp.com/).
+Papers must be submitted electronically by the defined deadline (see important dates below) on **HotCrp**: **TBA**.

 If your paper is accepted, the list of authors cannot be changed but mistakes in the author names can be fixed.
 Titles can be changed with the approval of the program chairs.
 At least one author of each accepted paper should register for the workshop and present the paper at the workshop.
 If you have any questions, do not hesitate to contact the general chair for any inquiries (see contacts below).

 The official publication date is the date the proceedings are made available in the ACM or IEEE Digital Libraries.
-This date may be up to two weeks prior to the first day of ICSE 2026.
+This date may be up to two weeks prior to the first day of ICSE 2027.
 The official publication date affects the deadline for any patent filings related to published work.

 ### Important dates

-* Papers submission deadline: ~~October 20th, 2025~~ **October 27th, 2025**
+* Papers submission deadline: **November 27th, 2026**
-* Papers acceptance notification:  ~~November 24th, 2025~~ November 28th, 2025
+* Papers acceptance notification: December 11th, 2026
-* Camera ready deadline: January 26th, 2026
+* Camera ready deadline: January 29th, 2027
-* Workshop: April 18th, 2026
+* Workshop: TBA

 ## Organizing committee

 **General chair**, main contact person: [Yaroslav Golubev](https://areyde.com/), JetBrains Research.<br />Please contact me at [yaroslav.golubev@jetbrains.com](mailto:yaroslav.golubev@jetbrains.com).

-**Program co-chair**: [Danny Dig](http://dig.cs.illinois.edu/), University of Colorado Boulder & JetBrains Research
+**Program co-chair**: [Danny Dig](http://dig.cs.illinois.edu/), University of Colorado Boulder

 **Program co-chair**: [Nikolaos Tsantalis](https://users.encs.concordia.ca/~nikolaos/), Concordia University